LacunaSoftware/docs/docs.en-us/articles/amplia/on-premises/index.md

 > [!TIP]
 > You do not need an SSL certificate for your access domains.
 Since X.509 recommends that CRLs be distributed over HTTP instead of HTTPS, the
 > certificates are issued with links using the HTTP protocol.

-Similarly, certificates also include links for OCSP verification, in the format `http://your-ocsp-domain/ocsp/your-ca`

-The `your-ocsp-domain` part of the link is called on the Amplia configuration an *OCSP domain*.
-If no OCSP domains are configured, the access domains are used instead.
-If in intend to keep your Amplia instance on an intranet, it is important to choose differente OCSP domains that must point to publicly accessible reverse proxies that will forward the OCSP requests to your Amplia instance.
-For instance:

-* *ocsp.patorum.com*
-* *ocsp.patorum.net*

 ## See also